Raffaello/board-m-n-k/README.md

 - [ ] Order for moves could be by max symbols for row,cols,diag.
   So it should end up quickly and start pruning more.
   It is important to be very fast in the ordering and pruning enough.

-### Board status look up

-- [ ] considering delta changes in the board,
-keeping the previous check board value (no winners) and check only around the move done instead of all the board.

 ### Board representation